otabuzzman/chartacaeli-app/chartacaeli/gpu/README.md

 Finally write the kernel.

 ### Notes on CUDA optimization
-The SMP implementation of *Artwork* took roughly 2,650 milliseconds to map Andromedaon on Intel Core 2 Duo 2,40 GHz using `Artwork$PJ2TextureMapperSmp`.
+The SMP implementation of *Artwork* took roughly 2,650 milliseconds to map Andromeda on Intel Core 2 Duo 2,40 GHz using `Artwork$PJ2TextureMapperSmp`.
 The same task took 3,800 milliseconds on an AWS T2 instance (2 cores) and 750 milliseconds on AWS G2 (8 cores).

 The CUDA implementation `Artwork$PJ2TextureMapperGpu` on G2 without any optimization took 61,000 milliseconde for 2,063,120 threads of which 80 milliseconds account for host/device memory transfers of 4.4 MB.